midfitz2042/World-Airplane-Crash-Analysis-1908-to-2019/README.md

 - cn/in <br/>
 This was done to because these columns were not going to be used in our analysis and thus not advisable to import them into Microsoft Power BI.

-After combining the first and second datasets and cleaning in Microsoft Excel, the number of columns were 16 and the number of rows were 5522 (including the header row)
+After combining the first and second datasets and cleaning in Microsoft Excel, the number of columns were 16 and the number of rows were 5522 (including the header row).
 ## Power Query
 Prior to loading the dataset into Power BI, it was transformed in Microsft Power Query <br/>